Skip to Content

 Step 3: Test the Integration

-1. Visit a page on your site that contains the Jotform embed
+1. Visit a page on your site that has the Jotform embed

 https://form.jotform.com/XXXXXXXXXXXX?ah_lt_channel=Organic+Search&ah_lt_source=Google&ah_lt_medium=organic

-6. In Jotform, go to Submissions (or My Forms > click on your form > Submissions) and check that the hidden fields contain attribution values
+5. In Jotform, go to Submissions and verify that the hidden fields contain the attribution values

 For a full testing walkthrough, see Verify It Works.